Communications and the Arts

 Broadcasting Spectrum Pricing

-The Australian Government has made changes to how commercial broadcasters are taxed through the Broadcasting Legislation Amendment (Broadcasting Reform) Act 2017 and the Commercial Broadcasting (Tax) Act 2017.
-Instead of a revenue-based fee, commercial broadcasters will be paying a fee based on spectrum use.
-The new fees reflect significant discounts for broadcasters in regional Australia.
-This means that the vast majority of broadcasters in regional Australia will experience a decrease in fees.
-Despite such discounts, a small amount of regional licensees will experience an increase in fees.
-To respond to this, the Government will compensate these licensees over a period of five years from 2017‑18 to enable transition to the new tax framework.
+The Australian Government made changes to how commercial broadcasters are taxed through the Broadcasting Legislation Amendment (Broadcasting Reform) Act 2017 and the Commercial Broadcasting (Tax) Act 2017.
+Instead of a revenue-based fee, commercial broadcasters pay a fee based on spectrum use.
+The changed fees reflect significant discounts for broadcasters in regional Australia.
+In recognition that a small number of regional licensees would have experienced an increase in fees under the new arrangements, the Government is providing a transitional support package over a period of five years from 2017‑18 to enable transition to the new tax framework.
 As of November 2018, the Government has made $7,886,000 in transitional support payments to eligible licensees for financial years 2017-18 and 2018-19.

 Community Broadcasting Program

 The Australian Government provides funding to support community broadcasting services throughout Australia via the Community Broadcasting Program.
 The Community Broadcasting Program is administered by the Community Broadcasting Foundation.
-The Government has allocated $39.8 million over 2019‑20 and 2020-21 to the Community Broadcasting Foundation.
+The Government has allocated $39.8 million over 2019‑20 and 2020-21 to the Community Broadcasting Program.

 The Community Broadcasting Foundation allocates the Community Broadcasting Program funding to community broadcasters in metropolitan, regional and remote locations around Australia.
 Grants supporting community radio stations including Indigenous, ethnic, radio reading services are allocated in various categories including Content and Development & Operations.